jordanmontt/illimani-memory-profiler/README.md

 To use this profiler you need to specify which allocations you want to capture.
 For that, you need to set the classes, of the allocations, that you want to capture.
-You can capture all object allocations with the message `captureAllObjects` or you can only capture a collection of classes `classesToCapture: aCollection`.
+You can capture all object allocations with the message `captureAllObjects` or you can only capture a collection of classes `objectsToCapture: aCollection`.

 It is also possible to copy the execution stack of *each* of the allocated objects with the message.
 This is very useful when you to make analysis, for example indentify in which context the allocations were prodoced, etc.